 Shortly after meeting with the principals of GSB Wealth Management LLC (GSBWM), one comes to realize several things: to call them merely "brokers" would be a misnomer.
 In fact, the term "broker" couldn't be further from the truth.
 They love their work and their community, and are close to their clients, whom they've come to call "neighbors."

-The three people who head GSBWM -- Deborah Abildsoe, CEO and founder, Brant Walker, senior vice president, and Connor Dolan, vice president (recently named one of Forbes Magazine's 1,000 "Top Ten Next-Gen Wealth Advisors") -- are friends, community sponsors, and at times even psychologists, especially in times of extreme market volatility.
+The people who head GSBWM -- Deborah Abildsoe, CEO and founder, and Brant Walker, senior vice president, -- are friends, community sponsors, and at times even psychologists, especially in times of extreme market volatility.

 Located in a beautifully appointed fieldstone and stucco building at 2614 Boston Post Road behind the "Gatehouse," GSBWM, formerly Asset & Retirement Investment Associates, is about to celebrate its 20th anniversary as a firm that has mastered the art of personalizing and customizing its investment strategy in a manner that is the antithesis of the larger brokerage houses and banks.

 The firm is firmly rooted in Guilford but has clients across the United States as well as in continental Europe and Scandinavia.